BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/README.md

 ![](images/screenshot_brightness_contrast2.png?raw=true "Screenshot")

-### Basic annotation drawing
+### Selecting a region of interest

-To select a regions of interest using the Square or Ellipse tool from the toolbar to draw a circle, like in the screenshot: It is often a good idea to select a smaller representative region to set parameters since running on the full image may take a few minutes.
+To select a regions of interest using the Square or Ellipse tool from the toolbar to draw a region of interest, like in the screenshot: It is often a good idea to select a smaller representative region while adjusting parameters since running on the full image may take a few minutes.

 ![](images/screenshot_annotation1.png?raw=true "Screenshot")

 ![](images/screenshot_annotation2.png?raw=true "Screenshot")

-### Using the Brush tool for refinement

 ## Cell segmentation using the built-in QuPath cell detection

 To segment the cells in the image, switch back to the DAPI channel, and make sure the annotation you created for the core is selected.
 Go to `Menu->Analyze->Cell detection->Cell detection`, and try first to segment the cells with the default settings from the first screenshot below.
-Then change the settings (threshold value and cell expansion) to the ones in the second screenshot, before pressing "Run" again to repeat the segmentation.
+You may change the settings (cell expansion) to include more of the markers close to cells, before pressing "Run" again to repeat the segmentation.

 ![](images/screenshot_cell_seg1.png?raw=true "Screenshot")

 ![](images/screenshot_cell_seg2.png?raw=true "Screenshot")

-### Using the StarDist QuPath extension (optional)

-TODO

-Note: if you did not install the StarDist extension prior to creating your project, you need to save the project (`Menu->File->Save`), install the extension (by downloading it from [here](https://github.com/qupath/qupath-extension-stardist/releases) and then dragging-and-dropping the .jar file over the QuPath window), and then restart QuPath.
+## Detecting markers

+The TMA images have three image channels (channel 2-4) that show markers as listed above.
+They are sometimes seen as individual dots, and sometimes clustered.
+We will use the `Menu->Analyze->Cell detection->Cell detection->Subcellular detection` to detect markers.
+It is easier to understand how the tool works if you start to detect markers in one channel.
+Use the Brightness & contrast tool from the toolbar (looks like a half-moon) to make only the channel 4 visible in the viewport.
+Zoom in to your region of interest and hoover over a signal to see its pixel intensity in the bottom right corner of the viewport.
+Also hover over the background, and set a threshold that would separate signal from background.
+A value around 1000 may be good.

 ## Cell classification